Supporting High Quality Research

 - maintain a review process that subjects research to a level of scrutiny in proportion to the risk of harm or adverse effect.

-The University Research Ethics Committee (UREC) has oversight of the principles and practices of ethical research conduct across the University, specifically the Human and Non-Human Research Ethics Committees.
+The University Research Integrity and Ethics Committee (URIEC) has oversight of the principles and practices of ethical research conduct across the University, specifically the Human and Non-Human Research Ethics Committees.
 It works in unison with the Research Committee to ensure that the Human/Non-Human Research Ethics Committees are supported to implement, monitor, and report on the ethical research conduct in their respective disciplines.
+For more information about the University of Lincoln’s governance structure, visit the Committee Structure page.

 Further information regarding research ethics, or the research ethics application process, may be found on the University's Research Ethics portal page or by emailing firstname.lastname@example.org.